c3cilia/sinatra-lab/recipes.md

 ###Sinatra::Base - Middleware, Libraries, and Modular Apps
 Defining your app at the `top-level` works well for `micro-apps` but has considerable drawbacks when building reusable components such as `Rack middleware`, `Rails metal`, simple libraries with a server component, or even `Sinatra extensions`.
 The `top-level` assumes a `micro-app style configuration` (e.g., a single application file, ./public and ./views directories, logging, exception detail page, etc.).
 That’s where Sinatra::Base comes into play:

-When you use Sinatra::Base you have to use rake server.
+When you use Sinatra::Base you have to use rack server.

 To get everything to work you require
 * a `Gemfile`